feast-dev/feast/docs/getting-started/concepts/feature-retrieval.md

 <details>

-<summary>How to: retrieve online features for real-time model inference (Feature Server)</summary>
+<summary>Full example: retrieve online features for real-time model inference (Feature Server)</summary>

-Feast will ensure the latest feature values for registered features are available.
-At retrieval time, you need to supply a list of **entities** and the corresponding **features** to be retrieved.
-Similar to `get_historical_features`, we recommend using feature services as a mechanism for grouping features in a model version.

-_Note: unlike `get_historical_features`, the `entity_rows`  **do not need timestamps** since you only want one feature value per entity key._

 This approach requires you to deploy a feature server (see [Python feature server](../../reference/feature-servers/python-feature-server)).